dedekharisma/software-quality-assurance-toolkit/README.md

-<h1>Quality Assurance Chrome Extensions</h1>
+<h1>Quality Assurance Chrome Extensions and Resources</h1>

-This repository contains a list of Chrome extensions that can support software quality assurance.
+This repository contains a list of Chrome extensions and Resources that can support software quality assurance.

 <h2>📚 Extension List</h2>